sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2026.md

 ---
 title: What Do the Women Say?
 2026
-pre: Annual Celebration of International Women’s Day
+pre: A co-presentation with Brava
 season: 2026
 date: 2026-01-26T21:33:10.021Z
 start: 2026-03-08T15:00:10.030Z
 end: ""
-heading: 30th Anniversary Edition with Torange Yeghiazarian, Sahar Assaf and Nabra Nelson
+heading: A Historic Women's Day Celebration with Torange Yeghiazarian, Sahar Assaf and Nabra Nelson
 description: Join founder **Torange Yeghiazarian**, outgoing Artistic Director **Sahar Assaf**, and incoming Artistic Director **Nabra Nelson** as they co-host a special Women’s Day Celebration marking our 30th Anniversary.
 Our